Top 10 things to do in Byron Bay

 5. Byronise your wardrobe at Spell & The Gypsy Collective

 Byron's fashion vibe is about looking relaxed-but-amazing in a 'I just threw this on' kind of way.
 To get the look, head for Spell & The Gypsy Collective, a label best described as bohemian-rocker-chic-goes-to-the-beach, that was started by two sisters in Byron Bay.
 After you've shopped up a storm, take your new look to Folk, a garden café with a focus on plant-based and vegan eating.
 They make everything in house here and it's all bursting with flavour and love.
 Specialties include coconut cold brew, banana hotcakes and acai bowls.

 6. Farm to table lunch at Harvest Newrybar

 The beautiful hinterland behind Byron Bay is home to charming villages where people do amazing things with fresh food.
 One of those villages is Newrybar, where you can follow your nose to Harvest - a food-centred business that includes a bakery, deli and restaurant.
-Open for lunch and dinner every day of the week, plus breakfast at the weekend, Harvest focuses on farm-to-table sustainability with everything it does.
+Open for coffee and takeaways every day of the week, plus lunch and dinner from Wednesdays to Saturdays, Harvest focuses on farm-to-table sustainability with everything it does.
 It's also big on extreme deliciousness - wait 'til you try their wood-fired sourdough.